 I’m thankful God gave me legs to walk and arms to lift.
 So I work out.
 I hate exercise (with a fiery passion), but with a family history like mine, I figure it’s an hour a day five days a week or eternity wishing I had.
 When I was a kid, my mother would say, “When you have your health, you have everything.”
 At the time, I didn’t get it.
 I get it now, and I’m grateful to be strong and healthy.

 I’m grateful for my money.
 I know, I’m shallow.
 Maybe so, but I’ve been poor, and during the holidays, The Husband and I adopt 8 children and buy gifts from their wish list.
 This year ages ranged from 6 months to 16 years, so we got to buy art supplies, makeup, bikes, helmets, a baby doll and books.
 I was that needy kid, and it’s a privilege to be able to pay it forward.
 An added blessing — it’s fun to buy gifts for children!

 I’m grateful for you, dear reader.
 I tell you about the bad stuff, like the tree falling on my house, and you sympathize.
 I tell you the good news about my books, and you congratulate.
-I tell you about the tree falling in my house, the stone circle, the treehouse and the zipline, and you chuckle.
+I tell you about the stone circle, the treehouse and the zipline, and you chuckle.
 You write me letters or answer my website survey and share parts of your life with me, and we know each other.
 We’re a community of hundreds of thousands of readers joined together by adventures, romances, and stories we love, and isn’t that a wonderful thing to realize and rejoice in?